espressif/esp-hosted/docs/c_api.md

 #### **Note**

-- First set wifi mode before setting MAC address for respective station and softap Interface.
+- First set wifi mode before setting MAC address for respective station and softAP Interface.
-- ESP32 station and softap have different MAC addresses, do not set them to be the same.
+- ESP32 station and softAP have different MAC addresses, do not set them to be the same.
 - The bit 0 of the first byte of ESP32 MAC address can not be 1.
         - For example, the MAC address can set to be "1a:XX:XX:XX:XX:XX", but can not be "15:XX:XX:XX:XX:XX".
 - MAC address will get reset after esp restarts